sbolande/canvas-token-fetcher-react/README.md

 # navigate to the folder you want to clone to, then clone down
 git clone https://github.com/sbolande/canvas-token-fetcher.git
 cd canvas-token-fetcher
+npm install
 # run "electron-forge make" command
 npm run make
 ```

+The created setup application can be found in the `/out` directory (either a .exe, .dmg, or .zip of some kind).
-Create a shortcut to the created `/out/make/canvas-token-fetcher-1.0.0 Setup.exe` file and run it.
+Running this application will create a desktop shortcut to run the application.

 ---

 ## Usage

-Once you've run the `.exe` (or run `npm start`), the application will start up.
+Once you've run the installer (or run `npm start`), the application will start up.
 The app takes the following inputs:

 1. **Username**: Your Canvas admin username.